linaro-its/sd-webhook-framework/README.md

 Note that the framework will work out which request type has been used, so it is safe to omit the `IF` clause, with the understanding that the framework will be called for *all* issues created and commented on.

-To comply with the CSRF protection in the framework, it is necessary to configure the webhooks to add a header called `X-CSRFToken` with the value that is defined when you run the framework.
-See `WSGI.md` and the example Zappa repository for further details.

 ### Jira webhook

 Create a WebHook in Jira with the following settings: